git-vp/azure-data-api-builder/generate-dab-config.md

 ### Generate DAB Configuration File
+1. DAB configuration file is used to inform DAB of the following things:
+   * What type of database to use?
+   * Database connection string for the DAB to connect to underlying database
+   * Database elements (such as entities, attributes etc) that can be extracted using an API
+   * Should you enable REST endpoints
+   * Should you enable GraphQL endpoints
+   * Authentication and authorisation model to be used by DAB to make API available

+2. By default, this DAB configuration file is available as: dab-config.json.
+DAB configuration file can be named whatever you like.
+If it is named different to dab-config.json then it should be explicitly passed.

-1. Get SQL connection string from: [SQL Connection String](https://github.com/git-vp/azure-data-api-builder/blob/main/install-sql-db.md)
+3. Get SQL connection string from: [SQL Connection String](https://github.com/git-vp/azure-data-api-builder/blob/main/install-sql-db.md)

-2. Create a configuration file for DAB
+4. Create a configuration file for DAB

     `dab init --database-type "mssql" --connection-string "<replace-connection-string-from-above>" --host-mode "Development"`

-3. The above command should generate a DAB configuration file such as below.
-The default configuration file name would be: `dab-config.json`
+5. The above command should generate a default `dab-config.json` DAB configuration file, such as the one below:
 <details>
   <summary>Click here</summary>